Xtendify/Simple-Calendar/readme.txt

 == Changelog ==

+= 3.4.5 =
+* Update: Fix UI gaps in the calendar CPT.

 = 3.4.4 =
 * Fix: Fixed deprecation notices and warnings to ensure compatibility with the latest WordPress updates.
 * Fix: Resolved an issue where multi-day events were being rendered as double events on the same day.